A Natural Response to Anger is to Clench Your Fist

 Example: Lisa, who struggles with road rage, uses mindfulness meditation.
 When another driver cuts her off, she acknowledges her anger but consciously shifts her focus to deep breathing and staying present.

-Example: John channels his frustration from work into evening jogs, using physical exertion to clear his mind and reset his emotions.
+Example: John channels his work-related frustration into evening jogs, using physical exertion to clear his mind and reset his emotions.

 Example: Emma, a writer, pours her emotions into poetry when she feels overwhelmed, turning negative energy into creative output.